 - Perform descriptive analytics: Analytics for analytically challenged organization would mostly mean descriptive analytics.
 Descriptive analytics is about using historical data to find patterns in the data in order to identify trends or extract actionable insights.
 For example, using historical sales data or spend data to identify or extract actionable insights in form of reports is descriptive analytics.

-- Ad-hoc reporting: Reports are generated in ad-hoc manner based on demand from stakeholders representing business functions.
+- Ad-hoc reporting & data analysis: Reports are generated in ad-hoc manner based on demand from stakeholders representing business functions.
 These are not created based on some sort of analytics strategy.

-- Cost-reduction is the key focus: In the ad-hoc reporting stage, the primary analytics goal is mostly the insights which can help in tracking business outcomes in an ad-hoc / random manner.
+- Tracking business outcomes with analytics in ad-hoc manner: In the ad-hoc reporting stage, the primary analytics goal is mostly the insights which can help in tracking business outcomes in an ad-hoc / random manner.

 - Data quality issues: Data quality remains one of the key issue for analytically challenged organization.
 Apart from data quality issue, the ability to access the data on-demand also remains as one of the key challenges.